What areas does Berkshire Springs deliver to?

 What bottle sizes and prices are available?

-The company offers 5-gallon bottles for about $9.35 and 3-gallon bottles for about $8.95.
+The company offers 5-gallon and 3-gallon bottles.
+Both are about $9.50, depending on delivery location.
 The cost per glass works out to less than 12 cents, making Berkshire Springs an economical choice for high-quality spring water.

 What types of water dispensers are offered?